 January 7th, 2019

 Nigeria was listed as one of the countries in which children suffered extreme levels of violence over the course of 2018.
-Abductions, rapes, and the use of boys and girls as agents of terrorism were the latest efforts by Boko Haram to weaponise Nigeria’s children.
+Abductions, rapes, and the use of boys and girls as agents of terror were the latest efforts by Boko Haram to weaponise Nigeria’s children.
+In the most recent and disturbing trend, children as young as seven were drugged by militants, strapped with explosives and sent into public places as ‘human bombs’.
 Four years after the Chibok kidnapping, girls continue to be targeted as hundreds held captive in 2018 were forced into marriage, sold into sexual slavery, or became victims of ritual killings.
-In the most recent and disturbing trend in terrorism, children as young as seven were drugged by militants, strapped with explosives and sent into public places as ‘human bombs’.
 Children are violently targeted in Nigeria.
 In 2019, they face double persecution as attacks by the Fulani militia escalate.

-In South Sudan, the scale of suffering was unprecedented.
-Children across the country became victims of indiscriminate attacks as violent clashes trapped many others in besieged areas.
-With a hunger crisis gripping the nation, many fighters on the frontlines were under the age of fifteen.
+In South Sudan, the scale of suffering was unprecedented; with a hunger crisis gripping the nation, many fighters on the frontlines were under the age of fifteen.
 Child soldiers, abducted by armed forces or recruited through the promise of food, are forced into unspeakable acts in order to survive.
 40 per cent of children at war are girls who are not traditionally seen as “soldiers” and will not be reached by support or reintegration programmes, among thousands of others who have become ‘wives’ to militia members.
 War in South Sudan has redefined childhood, especially for those who are forced to fight, loot and kill.
 The futures of an estimated 19,000 children currently serving as soldiers will carry the weight of their experiences under conflict.

 The past twelve months marked one of the darkest chapters in modern warfare; children came under attack as hunger and rape were used as weapons of war, militant attacks on schools continued, and forced marriage, abduction and the recruitment of child soldiers were common tactics in conflicts from Syria to South Sudan.
 As a new year begins, international charities warn more must be done to protect children living in the most dangerous countries in the world.